Help put hope in their hands

 Adventure Packs:

 Carefully curated Adventure Packs are designed to spark imagination and creativity, while promoting math, literacy, creativity, and science activities.
-Distribution occurs twice a year, early December, and March.
+Distribution occurs twice a year, before Winter and Spring break.

 Reading Matters:

 Literacy is step one to self-confidence and self-sufficiency.
 Summer reading loss is cumulative.
 By middle school, a child can lose up to two reading levels.
 To promote reading, the Andrew Effect distribute summer reading bags to area children.
 Each child receives five age-appropriate books to build their home library and encourage summer reading.
-Distribution occurs in June of each year.
+Distribution occurs before the end of the school year.

 Valentine’s Day Kits